 However, at a higher dose of 1000 mg/kg, there was no significant decrease in liver and kidney parameters, suggesting Cucurbita pepo seed extract may not exhibit an ameliorative effect at that dose.
 All the extract doses did not alter serum ALP levels in comparison with the controls.
 However, ALT levels were significantly reduced in test group E relative to both controls.
 This finding is in agreement with Abou Seif, (2014) who reported dramatically lowered activity levels of lactate dehydrogenase, alanine transaminase, aspartate transaminase, and alkaline Phosphatase following treatment with pumpkin seeds against alcohol induced hepatotoxicity.

-Serum Albumin and Total protein levels were significantly increased in the rats treated with Cucurbita pepo seed (test groups C, E, F).
-This may imply that Pumpkin extract appears to enhance protein synthesis and metabolism.
+Serum albumin and total protein levels were significantly increased in the rats treated with C. pepo seed (test groups C, E, F).
+This may imply that pumpkin extract appears to enhance protein synthesis and metabolism.
 Omer et al., (2016) reported that pumpkin has valuable beta-carotene components that are effective antioxidants and protect against oxidative stress.
 Test groups C and E had remarkably reduced serum bilirubin levels relative to the control.
 There was a significant increase in conjugated bilirubin levels of test group F relative to the control.

-In the kidney parameters test groups C, D and E treated rats, a significant decrease in Creatinine and Urea levels was observed compared the negative control group.
+In the kidney parameters test groups C, D and E treated rats, a significant decrease in creatinine and urea levels was observed compared the negative control group.
 Additionally, group E showed a significant decrease (p< 0.05) in serum concentration levels of sodium and potassium, while test group D showed a reduction in serum bicarbonate levels relative to the negative control group.

 Histomorphologic changes in the liver showed that none of the rats treated with the extract showed abnormal hepatic histomorphology, whereas the negative control group showed severe cytoplasmic vacuolation (CV) and degeneration of the hepatocytes, loss of liver tissue parenchymal secondary to tissue hypertrophy, and lymphocytic invasion of the portal vessels via the sinusoids with cytoplasmic vacuolation showing constriction of the central vein associated with sinusoidal dilatation.
 Histomorphology changes in the kidney showed that the negative control group exhibited severe lymphocytic invasion of the renal tubules (RT) and glomerulus associated with atrophy secondary to necrosis, glomerular and renal tubular lymphocytic infiltration with interstitial oedema, diffused lymphocytic activities of the renal tubules and glomerulus associated with renal tubular distention.
 Groups C and D treated with the extract displayed normal kidney architecture with mild inflammation.
 In contrast, groups E and F exhibited moderate inflammation and kidney tissue degeneration.
 Interestingly, at a high dose of 1000mg of C. pepo extract when compared to the normal control was significantly high but showed no significant difference when compared with the negative control.
 This work proves that maximum dose of 1000mg of C pepo extract was not able to ameliorate the Hepatorenal toxicity of pregabalin but at a minimal dose of 500mg it showed a protective effect on Hepatorenal toxicity.
-In other words, the protective effect of Curcurbita pepo is dose-dependent and not effective in high doses.
+In other words, the protective effect of C. pepo is low dose and not effective in high doses.
 This finding is in consonance with that of Ekpono et al., (2024), who reported a hepato and renal-protective effect of pumpkin seeds at varying doses with a maximum dose of 400mg per kilogram body weight.
 However, the lack of ameliorative effect observed with C. pepo seed extract at maximum dose of 1000mg may be connected with the paradoxical pro-oxidant effect exhibited by certain antioxidants at high concentrations which rather than mitigate oxidative stress, induce it (Halliwell, 2013; Lee & Jeong, 2012; Pérez-Torres et al., 2017).

 CONCLUSION

-Pumpkin may protect Hepatorenal function and prevent pregabalin-induced liver and kidney toxicity.
+Pumpkin may protect hepato-renal function and prevent pregabalin-induced liver and kidney toxicity.
 Promoting pumpkin's nutritional advantages and collaborating with researchers and industry can result in beneficial pumpkin-based goods.